 Seattle council member Kshama Sawant is pushing the need for Internet access for the homeless.
 She wants to allocate $100,000 of Seattle funds to make this mission successful.
 The debate on the issue is simple.
 Some believe that the homeless have bigger needs than the Internet, while others believe Internet access will allow them to look for jobs.
 I have to say I stand with Kshama Sawant on this issue.

-I’m for the Internet as I believe it’s an extra tool which could lead to more opportunities (like jobs and making money).
-Unfortunately, I think the terms need to be tweaked to make this work, however.
+I’m for the Internet as it’s an extra tool that could lead to more opportunities (like jobs, housing, and making money).
+Unfortunately, I think the terms must be tweaked to make this work.
 First, $100,000 budget for some Internet access is extreme.
-Internet is $50 per month by Comcast and I’m sure the city of Seattle could arrange a non profit deal with them to get an even better rate.
-In fact, they probably could just wire it in with their current city Internet connections.
-It really shouldn’t cost more the $15,000 per year project.
-With more access the shelters could attract volunteers to work with the homeless one on one and get their resume updated, email setup, typing skills, and general Internet usage help.
+Internet is $50 per month by Comcast and I’m sure the city of Seattle could arrange a non-profit deal with them to get an even better rate.
+In fact, they probably could wire it in with their current city Internet connections at an extremely low cost.
+It really shouldn’t cost more than the $15,000 per year project.
+With more access, the shelters could attract volunteers to work with the homeless one one-on-one and get their resume updated, email setup, typing skills, and general Internet usage help.
 There really is a lot of opportunity on the Internet.
-It’s the difference of sending 100 resumes a week or 10 resumes a week.
+It’s the difference of sending 10 resumes a week or 100 resumes a week.
 In addition, there needs to be some blocking setup on the computers so they are not misused.
 That setup doesn’t cost anything extra.